mosaicml/examples/examples/inference/README.md

-# Inference with Custom Models on the MosaicML platform
+# Inference with Custom Models on the MosaicML Platform

 In this folder, we provide an example of how to create and deploy your own text embedding model using MosaicML Inference.